What to Pack for a Cruise

 I need one hanger for my best tank top, but my girlfriend needs the closet to look like one of those long racks at TJ Maxx.
 The cruise line will provide roughly eight hangers.
 If you need more (particularly for the longer cruises), throw some extras in your bag.
 The wire types take up the least packing space.

-Cruise Packing Tip #4 – Bathroom Door Organizer
+What to Pack for a Cruise, Tip #4 – Bathroom Door Organizer

 The typical bathroom vanity and sink-top has enough room for three cue tips, a hair tie, and a travel sized toothbrush.
 If you plan to use any of the normal tools for maintaining acceptable levels of hygiene, you’ll want a bathroom door organizer.
 You can stick shampoos, lotions, aloes, hair dyers, curlers, and all kinds of stuff in there.
 For under $20, you can get a bathroom door organizer on Amazon.